mehdiaitouchrif/Cherish_Recipes_Backend/README.md

 > Recipes for everybody.
 Let's cook!

 This a Node.js API build with Express & MongoDB.
-It is a recipe web application for cooks to share their recipes and expertise with everybody on the world.
+It is a recipe web application for cooks to share their recipes and expertise with everybody in the world.

 # Quick Start 🚀